 Trying to control your own life is exhausting.

 With my mouth, I say I trust God, but in reality, I get overwhelmed by trying to fix and control things myself.
 “I trust God” becomes nothing but a statement I feel I should say rather than what I’m actually living out.

 Distrust settles in.
 Self-reliance becomes my go-to.
 And then I wonder why I feel more and more exhausted.

 If you can relate to these confessions, there are specific passages of Scripture I want us to look at together today.

 The ultimate result?
 Unrest for Asa and his people.
-This king whose faith meant victory in the past invites battles into his future because he refuses to trust God in the present.
+This king, whose faith meant victory in the past, invited battles into his future because he refused to trust God in the present.

 That’s why I want us to look at two truths from 2 Chronicles 16 that will help us keep choosing to trust God, not just with our words but also with our actions: